dasch-swiss/dsp-docs/docs/developers/knora-ui/documentation/authentication.md

-# @deprecated Knora-ui authentication module
+# Knora-ui authentication module (DEPRECATED)

-**The following information stands until the version 9.4.1 of @knora/authentication.**
+<span style="color:red">**The following information stands until the version 9.4.1 of @knora/authentication.**
 It will be soon replaced by the knora-api-js-lib, @knora/core and @knora/action modules.
-New Install and Setup instructions will be then defined!
+New Install and Setup instructions will be then defined!</span>

 ***